 Depending on the state you live in, you may be forced to liquidate assets, particularly when you file Chapter 7 bankruptcy.
 If you have assets you want to keep during a bankruptcy filing, it’s important to understand your particular state’s laws.
 Depending on where you live, you could lose some of your personal belongings, including your car or home.

-“Another option may be to sell some assets and use the proceeds to settle your debt and avoid bankruptcy all together,” Michael Bovee, co-founder of Resolve, said.
+“Another option may be to sell some assets and use the proceeds to settle your debt and avoid bankruptcy all together,” said Michael Bovee, co-founder of Resolve.

 5. Can I qualify for Chapter 7?